 Between Mt Jewett and Lantz Corners only.

-please note: THE KNOX & KANE RAIL TRAIL FROM mT jEWETT to lantz corners IS CURRENTLY UNDER CONSTRUCTION.
-HANDICAP USERS SHOULD NOT ATTEMPT TO USE THIS SECTION OF TRAIL at this time.
-ONCE THE TRAIL is ACCESSIBLE, IT will be OPEN FOR THESE TYPES OF USERS:
+please note: THE KNOX & KANE RAIL TRAIL FROM mT jEWETT to lantz corners (US Route 219) IS CURRENTLY UNDER CONSTRUCTION.
+HANDICAP USERS SHOULD NOT ATTEMPT TO USE THIS SECTION OF TRAIL at this time (walkers & bicyclists can use the trail now).
+ONCE THE TRAIL construction is completed, IT will be OPEN FOR THESE TYPES OF USERS: